-When the organic content in livestock manure decomposes, emissions of CH_4 and N_2O are released.
-While CH_4 release occurs when manure is handled under anaerobic conditions, formation of N_2O occurs during aerobic conditions, i.e., with access to oxygen.
+When the organic content in livestock manure decomposes, emissions of CH4 and N2O are released.
+While CH4 release occurs when manure is handled under anaerobic conditions, formation of N2O occurs during aerobic conditions, i.e., with access to oxygen.
 Activity data is number of animals by animal category and type of manure management system (solid/liquid).
-Sources for historical animal numbers are EUROSTAT (2015) for EU countries with projections based on future trends taken from the CAPRI model (2015).
+Sources for historical animal numbers are EUROSTAT (2015) for EU countries with projections based on future trends taken from the CAPRI model (2018).

-Emissions of N_2O from manure handling are calculated as a fraction of the total nitrogen excretion, where the size of the fraction depends on the type of manure management.
+Emissions of N2O from manure handling are calculated as a fraction of the total nitrogen excretion, where the size of the fraction depends on the type of manure management.
 Both animal number and nitrogen excretion rates required for this calculation are elements of the national submissions to UNFCCC (UNFCCC, 2015), projections of animal numbers are available from the CAPRI model.

 For dairy cows, both enteric fermentation emissions and manure management emissions per animal are affected by the milk productivity of the cow.
 This effect is particularly accentuated for highly productive milk cows.
-To capture this, the no control emission factor for dairy cows is specified as the sum of a fixed emission factor per animal for cows producing up to 3000 kg per head per year and an additional term describing the emission factor per million for milk production exceeding the productivity level 3000 kg per animal per year, i.e.,

-$$ef{it;cow}^{NOC} = ef_i^{animal} + ef_i^{milk} (x{it} - 3000)$$ where ef_i^{animal} is the default emission factor for cows in country i producing 3000 kg milk per year, $$ef_i^{milk}$$ is the emission factor per kt milk produced above the threshold level 3000 kg milk per animal per year, and is the average milk yield per animal in country i and year t .
+To capture this, the no control emission factor for dairy cows is specified as the sum of a fixed emission factor per animal for cows producing up to 3000 kg per head per year and an additional term describing the emission factor per milk yield (13) production exceeding the productivity level 3000 kg per animal per year, i.e., where ef_i^{animal} is the default emission factor for cows in country i producing ef_i^{milk} is the emission factor per kt milk produced above the threshold level 3000 kg milk per animal per year, and x{it} is the average milk yield per animal in country i and year t.

+$$ef{it;cow}^{NOC} = ef_i^{animal} + ef_i^{milk} (x{it} - 3000)$$

+3000 kg milk per year,